-Now months into this crisis (at least in Europe!), I believe that we have collectively begun to sense that this crisis is different.
+We have gone through various waves of variants and are finally seeing the light at the end of the tunnel out of the pandemic.
+I believe that we have collectively sensed that this crisis was different from previous crises.
 In none of the previous crises have people across the globe been subjected to changing the way they spend time with family, teach their children, communicate with each other, work together, and travel (or better said don't travel).
-These imposed behavioral changes are being shared by BILLIONS of people across the globe.
+These imposed behavioral changes were shared by BILLIONS of people across the globe.
 I believe we have to go back to World War II to find a relatively recent comparable episode in human history which impacted so many people in similar ways at the same time.

-As countries and economies re-emerge after the lockdown, the temptation will be great to return to life as we knew it (aka "The new normal"), but my guess is that the virus will not permit this for many months to come.
-As stay-at-home restrictions loosen up, resurgences in contagion will begin to rise again - leading to further shutdowns (most likely localized).
-Certainly former cultural norms such as handshakes and the European penchant to kiss your acquaintances on both cheeks will not be making a comeback anytime soon.
+As countries and economies re-emerge out of the Corona pandemic, there will be a great temptation will be great to return to life as we knew it (aka "The new normal"), The virus (and its numerous variants) has made this journey much longer than anyone could imagine.
+We have all experienced resurgences in the contagion which led to further shutdowns (most localized).
+Certainly former cultural norms such as handshakes and the European penchant to kiss your acquaintances on both cheeks will certainly have a comeback.

 I for one see a ray of hope in some of the collective action and awareness which we are witnessing across the globe.
-On a local scale, connections are happening in neighborhoods which would not have happened previously.
-Every evening for the past two months at 9 p.m. many of our neighbors have come out to give thanks to the essential workers who are doing their jobs on the front line and keeping the rest of us safe.
-As a result, we have finally gotten to know some of our neighbors in the apartment complex across the street.
+During the pandemic, connections happened on a local scale in neighborhoods which would not have happened previously.
+Many of our neighbors gathered for months 9 p.m. to give thanks to the essential workers who were doing their jobs on the front line and keeping the rest of us safe.
+This resulted in getting to know some of our neighbors in the apartment complex across the street.

-In our own apartment complex we have instituted an "Apero-Sunday".
-Every Sunday at 6 p.m. the inhabitants of our building appear on their balconies with a cocktail of their choice.
-We wish each other continued health and well-being and continue to chat for about 30 minutes.
+In our own apartment complex "Apero-Sunday" was initiated.
+Every Sunday at 6 p.m. the inhabitants of our building appeared on their balconies with a cocktail of their choice.
+We wished each other continued health, well-being and continued to chat for about 30 minutes.
 I have never been so well informed on how each of my neighbors is doing!
-The "Apero-Sunday" is infectious; little by little people from adjacent buildings are joining us in this regular Sunday ritual.
+The "Apero-Sunday" is infectious; little by little people from adjacent buildings are joined us in this Sunday ritual.

-Since watching that video, my YouTube feed has been filled with a myriad of similar offerings - not only from choirs, but also from orchestras, rock bands and jazz musicians from all over the world.
+Ever since I watched that video, my YouTube feed has been filled with a myriad of similar offerings - not only from choirs, but also from orchestras, rock bands and jazz musicians from all over the world.
 I have had the opportunity to enjoy productions from places like Australia, Thailand and Senegal.
-Perhaps most important of all, amateur groups have joined the fray and people - quite literally from all over the world - have been singing together (Take a look at an example of people from 15 different countries singing together).
+Perhaps most important of all, amateur groups have joined the fray and people - quite literally from all over the world - have been singing together.
+(Take a look at an example of people from 15 different countries singing together).

 If we want to create a different world,